 Kalutara Tamil Pillar Inscription

 The inscription consists of 11 lines.
-The first 7 lines say that king offered the income received from the gardens and fields to the Kali (Kali temple) and the rest of the inscription, lines from 8-11, says that the income of grains were donated (to the temple) on behalf of the chief (Veluppillai, 1971).
+The first 7 lines say that the king offered the income received from the gardens and fields to the Kali (Kali temple) and the rest of the inscription, lines from 8-11, says that the income of grains was donated (to the temple) on behalf of the chief (Veluppillai, 1971).
 The name of the king is not mentioned here and the chief could be a regional head (Fernando, 2003).
 According to Veluppillai (1971), during the medieval period there was a mercantile corporation between South India and Sri Lanka under the name Ticaiyayirattu ainnurruvar (the five hundred of thousand directions) or ainnurruvar (the five hundred).
-During this period, Kalutara might be one of the stations used for their operations.
-The Kali temple mentioned in this inscription, therefore, may had been erected by them (Veluppillai, 1971).
+During this period, Kalutara might have been one of the stations used for their operations.
+The Kali temple mentioned in this inscription, therefore, may have been erected by them (Veluppillai, 1971).

 Kali is among the pantheons of Hinduism but not a Brahmanical deity (Veluppillai, 1971).
 This could be the reason why this inscription does not contain Brahmi lines but only Tamil scripts (Fernando, 2003, Veluppillai, 1971).
-Depending on the palaeographical features, the inscriptions is assigned to about the 15th century A.D.
+Depending on the palaeographical features, the inscription is assigned to about the 15th century A.D.
 (Veluppillai, 1971).

-• Kalutara Pillar Inscription (Tamil)
+Kalutara Pillar Inscription (Tamil)

-Period : 15th century A.D.
+Period: 15th century A.D.

-Scripts : Medieval Tamil
+Scripts: Medieval Tamil

-Language : Medieval Tamil
+Language: Medieval Tamil

-Transcript : Annurru mar kalikku racakkal kumpa kkututta tottayam vayal ayam ......>>
+Transcript: Annurru mar kalikku racakkal kumpa kkututta tottayam vayal ayam ......>>

-Translation : These are the incomes from gardens & fields granted as heap by the king to the Kali of the five hundred......>>
+Translation: These are the incomes from gardens & fields granted as heap by the king to the Kali of the five hundred......>>

-Citation : Veluppillai, 1971
+Citation: Veluppillai, 1971

 References